 With all the hard work that goes into it, in addition to the costs of starting a small farming business, generating a bit of income from your smallholding can be a great way to offset any outlays and make the most of your plot.

-We look at five ways to help your smallholding pay its way:
+We look at four ways to help your smallholding pay its way:

 1. If you want to sell, advertise